userfrosting/learn/20.going-live/02.vps-production-environment/01.server-setup/docs.md

     category: docs
 ---

+[notice]This page needs updating.
+To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).[/notice]

 We recommend that you start with a $5/month Droplet and install a LEMP stack (Ubuntu 16.04, nginx, MariaDB, and PHP 7).
 If you prefer you may install Apache instead, but nginx offers superior performance and requires less configuration.

 When you go to create your Droplet, DigitalOcean will ask you some initial configuration questions.
 Choose Ubuntu 16.04 as your distribution, and select a datacenter that is nearest to you and your customers. **Do NOT set up SSH keys at this time** - if you do, DigitalOcean won't email you a root user password.
 We will set up SSH later, after we've logged in with a password first.

 From here, you can follow DigitalOcean's tutorials to set up your server: